-For filing season 2018, the Internal Revenue Service has expanded the pilot to verify the authenticity of Form W-2 data.
+For filing season 2019, the Internal Revenue Service will continue the pilot to verify the authenticity of Form W-2 data.
 This initiative is one in a series of steps implemented by the Security Summit to combat tax-related identity theft and refund fraud.

 - A Form W-2 without a verification code may include a blank box 9 or no box 9 at all.